 Hire Community Security Guards

 If there’s one thing criminals hate, it’s the sight of a badge.
-Many community housing complexes have compounded their security measures by hiring a security officer to patrol the premises, adding yet another layer of protection with a whole range of benefits.
+Many community housing complexes have compounded their security measures by hiring a security officer to patrol the premises and have secure package delivery with another layer of protection.

 - Scare off Criminals: Criminals may live outside of the law, but many of them act rationally.
 They won’t attempt a theft if the risk is high.
 The mere presence of a security officer greatly increases the chance that they will be identified or apprehended, which decreases the chance they will attempt a theft.